 - Your hearing instrument has been thoroughly tested for interference, according to the most stringent international standards.
-But new technical developments constantly bring new products into society, and some may emit electromagnetic radiation, leading to unforeseen interference in hearing instruments.
-Examples include induction cooking appliances, shop alarm systems, mobile telephones, fax machines, personal computer devices, X-rays, computer tomography etc. - Your hearing instruments are designed to comply with the most stringent Standards of International Electromagnetic Compatibility.
-However, your hearing instrument may cause interference with other medical devices.
-Such interference can also be caused by radio signals, power line disturbances, airport metal detectors, electromagnetic fields from other medical devices and eletcrostatic discharges.
+But new technical developments constantly bring new products into society, and some may emit electromagnetic radiation, leading to unforeseen interference in hearing instruments, for example induction cooking appliances, walkie talkies, mobile telephones, fax machines, personal computer devices, home automation etc. If you experience disturbances, move a few centimeters away from the disturbing device. - Your hearing instruments are designed to comply with the most stringent Standards of International Electromagnetic Compatibility.
+However, hearing instruments may cause interference with other medical devices.
+Such interference can also be caused by radio signals, power line disturbances, airport metal detectors, electromagnetic fields from other medical devices and eletrostatic discharges.